-The inverted mango you see in the photos was cut using technique #1 which makes for a beautiful, and edible, presentation on your table!
+TIP: The inverted mango you see in the photos was cut using technique #1 which makes for a beautiful, and edible, presentation on your table!

 I find we consume a lot more of this when we are eating as a snack with chips.
-When we are using it as a topping to chicken or fish, a smaller amount goes a long way.
+When we are using it as a topping for chicken or fish, a smaller amount goes a long way.

 Another tip you could try if you need this to last more than three days is to chop everything and keep it in separate containers (excluding the avocado, which needs to be cut fresh) Then, mix everything right before you serve it.

 This fresh fruit salsa is the perfect combination of sweet and spicy.
-It's beyond addicting when your just eating it with chips, but my favorite thing about it is that the flavor is so versatile and goes with just about anything!
+It's beyond addicting when you're just eating it with chips, but my favorite thing about it is that the flavor is so versatile and goes with just about anything!

-Fresh Mango Salsa
+Fresh Mango Pico de Gallo

 - 2 cups mango diced

-- 1/2 cup avocado diced
+- ½ cup avocado diced

-- 1/2 cup red bell pepper diced
+- ½ cup red bell pepper diced

-- 1/4 cup red onion diced
+- ¼ cup red onion diced

 - 1 jalapeno pepper minced

-- 1/2 cup fresh cilantro chopped
+- ½ cup fresh cilantro chopped

 - 1 lime zested and juiced

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

 - In a medium sized bowl, combine all ingredients and stir until fully combined.